vinayakdandin1/vinayakdandin1/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
 Cool React Projects
 - 🌱 I’m currently learning ...
-Redux
+Redux, SCSS, Algorithms and Data Structures
 - 👯 I’m looking to collaborate on ...
 React.js, MERN stack
 - 🤔 I’m looking for help with ...
 Redux
 - 💬 Ask me about ...MERN Stack